Counselling (Children and Young People) - MSc

 |Typical Offers (UK Students)|

 Applicants must have a minimum 2:2 degree in a BPS accredited Psychology degree.
-At the point of enrolment you must have GCSE English Language and Mathematics at grade C or above.

 Entry via alternative equivalent qualification and experience will be considered on a case by case basis.